 So how does a dog get Lyme and RMSF?
 Many of you may know, but I'll share the info for those who don't.
 Dogs (and humans) get these tick diseases from bites of infected ticks.

-For RMSF, the tick only has to be attached for a minimum of 2-5 hours to infect and transmit R. rickettsii.
+For RMSF, the RMSF infected tick only has to be attached for a minimum of 2-5 hours to infect and transmit R. rickettsii.
 And it's usually only about 2-14 days after the infected bite that symptoms may begin to show.

 Lyme transmission occurs a bit differently.
-Lyme is transmitted from the deer and western black-legged tick and is only transmitted when a tick is attached to the dog for a minimum of 18 hours (according to our vet and many trusted sites on the Internet).
+Lyme is transmitted from the infected deer and western black-legged tick and is only transmitted when a tick is attached to the dog for a minimum of 18 hours (according to our vet and many trusted sites on the Internet).
 The initial and ongoing symptoms are very different as well, as the dog usually presents intermittent lameness.
 The kicker is that once a dog gets Lyme, and their immune system is affected, they may very well have symptoms off and on throughout the rest of their lives.

-None of the tick preventatives for dogs on the market would have been effective in preventing Gracie from getting RMSF, because it's transmitted within just a few hours of biting and the tick preventatives don't kill or repel the ticks that quickly.
+None of the tick preventatives for dogs on the market would have been effective in preventing Gracie from getting RMSF, because it's transmitted within just a few hours of biting and the tick preventatives don't kill the ticks that quickly.

-We never found a tick on Gracie, and surmised that she may have been bitten and the tick immediately fell off.
+We never found a tick on Gracie, and surmised that she may have been bitten and the tick quickly fell off.
 Gracie getting Rocky Mountain Spotted Fever was just bad luck, pure and simple.

 We go back next week for more tests to determine if the medication has rid her system of the disease.